core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~

-### Deleting a Topic Resource {#topic-delete}
+### Deleting a topic-configuration {#topic-delete}

 A client can delete a topic by making a CoAP DELETE request on the topic resource URI.

 On success, the server returns a 2.02 (Deleted) response.

-When a topic resource is deleted, the broker SHOULD also delete the topic data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
+When a topic resource is deleted, the broker SHOULD also delete the topic-data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.

 Example: